Artist builds 92-year-old man a bench at his favorite fishing spot in Aspen

 This isn't the first bench you'll see in Aspen with the last name Wilson.

-Dr. Robert E. Wilson's wife, who passed away from cancer, has a bench dedicated to her at the mall.
+Dr. Robert E. Wilson's wife, who passed away from cancer, has a bench dedicated to her at the Aspen Pedestrian Mall.
 It says, "Lu Lynn Green Wilson Loved Aspen."

 The couple now each has a bench in a town that holds a lot of meaning to them.